At a Glance

 - Exceptional UI design skills, including interaction design.

-- A strong, well‑curated portfolio demonstrating expertise across web, responsive, and native app.
+- A strong, well-curated portfolio demonstrating your expertise across web, responsive and native app.

 - Strong experience in high-profile design projects in a customer-facing commercial environment.

-- High proficiency with the latest versions of Figma.
+- A high level of proficiency with the latest versions of Figma.

-- Good knowledge of the latest design and prototyping tools and technologies.
+- A good knowledge of the latest design and prototyping tools and technologies.

 - Proficiency in designing with accessibility in mind and meeting WCAG 2.1 level AA.

-- Good understanding of the end‑to‑end iterative design process.
+- A good understanding of the end-to-end iterative design process.

 - Passion for solving problems while balancing all facets of a user experience.

-- Experience collaborating closely with product and engineering teams.
+- Experience collaborating closely with multiple fields, including product and engineering.

 - Self-motivation, and good organisational and time-management skills.

-- Strong written and verbal communication skills, and the ability to present to senior levels.
+- Strong written and verbal communication skills, and the ability to present skills to all levels of seniority and subject area experts within the organisation.

-- Ability to coach, mentor and set standards for junior teammates.
+- The ability to coach, mentor and set standards for ways of working for more junior team members.

-- Proficiency with current industry design and collaboration tools such as Miro.
+- Proficiency with current industry design and collaboration tools such Miro etc.

 - Previous experience in the retail sector is an advantage.